 Frequently Asked Questions

-Classic chili with beans is not keto-friendly.
-This low carb beanless chili recipe is perfect for a keto diet.
+Classic chili with beans is not keto-friendly, however, this chili recipe is perfect for those following a keto diet.

 Chili freezes very well.
 Allow the chili to completely cool off.
 Then place into a freezer container or sealable plastic freezer bag (write the date on the bag so you can easily remember it).
 Frozen chili will stay fresh for up to 3 months.
 Thaw in the fridge the day before you plan to eat it.
 Reheat in a pot on the stove or in the microwave.